openzipkin/zipkin/README.md

 Released versions of zipkin-server are published to Docker Hub as `openzipkin/zipkin` and GitHub Container Registry as `ghcr.io/openzipkin/zipkin`.
 See [docker](./docker) for details.

+### Helm Charts
+Helm charts are avaible at https://openzipkin.github.io/zipkin.
+See [./charts/zipkin-server] for details.

 ### Javadocs
 https://zipkin.io/zipkin contains versioned folders with JavaDocs published on each (non-PR) build, as well as releases.